code4Shawn/code4Shawn.github.io/_posts/2025-04-29-The Evolution of Blockchain Technology A New Era of Innovation.md

 ---
-title: The Evolution of Blockchain Technology: A New Era of Innovation
+title: The Evolution of Blockchain Technology - A New Era of Innovation
 categories: [Technology, BlockChain]
 tags: [BlockChain]
 author: Shawn Ng'iela